Image via Paramount Pictures

 A Quincy Quarry News exclusive file photo image

-The crack Quincy Quarry News quants ran the numbers and so project a $6.1 million higher budget given but a 2% raises for rank and file employees as opposed to the fat raises approved the mayor, key among the mayor’s senior hack hires, and City Councillors running as much as 45 times greater rates of raises, if new union contracts were in place.
+And as for the numbers, Quincy Quarry News’ Financial and Other Affairs desk ran the numbers and so projected needing $6.1 million more needed in budget to fund but a 2% raises for rank and file employees in FY 2026 so as to book end the fat raises approved for the mayor, key among the mayor’s senior hack hires, and city councillors that run as much as 45 times greater rate of raise.

 | quincy news